Systems-Theory-in-Systems-Biology/EPI/docs/source/welcome.rst

 ------------

 | Derive your model from :py:class:`epi.core.model.Model` and implement the abstract functions :py:meth:`~epi.core.model.Model.forward` and :py:meth:`~epi.core.model.Model.jacobian`.
 | You also need to define the parameter sampling limits and the central parameter.
-This is done by implementing the functions :py:meth:`~epi.core.model.Model.getParamSamplingLimits` and :py:meth:`~epi.core.model.Model.getCentralParam`.
+This is done by implementing the functions :py:meth:`~epi.core.model.Model.getParamSamplingLimits` and :py:meth:`~epi.core.model.Model.getcentral_param`.
-| The last requirement is to define the data and parameter Dimension, dataDim and paramDim.
+| The last requirement is to define the data and parameter Dimension, data_dim and param_dim.

 .. code-block:: python